 Let’s cover them briefly, one, by one to get you started.

 Finding your target market wouldn’t have been a trial if all of them could neatly fall under one category.
 But naturally, they don’t.

 Suppose you want to introduce a healthy drink.
-Would you consider targeting all health-conscious in your area a sufficient approach?
+Would you consider targeting all health-conscious people in your area a sufficient approach?

 To promote your product, you may need more than a generic description of your target market.